BoxuanBobLi/dNdS_tool/README.md

 * **dN/dS (nonsynonymous / synonymous substitution rate)** using codon-aligned FASTA files in **pairwise** and **groupwise** modes; and
 * **McDonald–Kreitman (MK) test** statistics using an **ingroup codon alignment** and a **reference** (either a single sequence or a consensus from an alignment).

+> **Important:** Run the workflow before performing any downstream analysis to ensure the `dnds_out` output folder and required dN/dS result files are generated.

 ---

 ## Modes